Shyam414/YT_Data/README.md

 # Introduction

-Hi, it's Shyam Sundar.
+Hi Shyam Sundar!
+The project's objective is to utilize YouTube APIs to extract data from various YouTube channels with different channel IDs.
+Following data extraction, the data will be cleaned and loaded into a PostgreSQL database.
+Subsequently, Power BI will be employed to visualize the data.
+The primary aim is to establish a seamless pipeline from API extraction to visualization.

-  The goal of this project is to perform data analytics on Uber dataset using various tools and technologies, including Python, Postgresql, PowerBI, API tools to extract data.
+## Data_Architecture